Center-for-Space-Engineering/ground_station/HOWTO.md

     Note: the class object name is the name that you use to make requests.
 In other words it is what name the system calls that thread.
     - call `threadPool.start()`.
 This function can be called multiple times, in multiple places.
 It just checks all the threads it knows about and if they have not been started it starts them.

+### Note: The task Handler will want you to sent your thread status.
+Just call the `set_status` on the parent `threadWrapper` class.
+You can set it to `Running` or `Complete`.
+Anything else is consider an error, and the thread status will report on that.

 ## How to request and insert data to the Data Base
 ## Architecture Description: